 If you have dogs and flowers in the same space, you must ensure that you keep the toxic ones well out of reach.

-Other potentially deadly toxic ingredients and items for dogs include household medications, slug bait, wallpaper paste, batteries, ant killer powder, antifreeze, bleach, certain brands of chewing gum, and toothpaste.
+Other potentially deadly toxic ingredients and items for dogs include household medications, slug bait, wallpaper paste, batteries, ant killer powder, antifreeze, bleach, certain brands of chewing gum (usually this is sugar-free gum containing xylitol that causes toxicity), and toothpaste.

 All of the above-listed foods, plants, and household items can all cause seizures in dogs.